sourcegraph/handbook/content/departments/cto/index.md

 ## FAQ

-**Q:** Who approves projects in the CTO?
+**Q:** How are experiments proposed and approved?
-**A:** Beyang will approve projects, with sign-off from Christina or Nick to ensure there isn't a conflict with the product roadmap.
+**A:** Just DM Beyang with your idea, but bear in mind the earlier note about bandwidth.
+Beyang will approve experiments, with sign-off from Christina or Nick to ensure there isn't a conflict with the product roadmap.

 **Q:** How many people are working on this?
 **A:** Beyang and Stephen.